Welcome and thanks for visiting!

 Aims & Interests

-My research interests focus on the behavior and ecology of mammalian carnivores with an emphasis on their conservation.
-Much of my experience has focused on the Canidae, including foxes, wild dogs, and wolves, and explored aspects of their sociality, demography, food habits, ranging behavior, and activity patterns.
-I am also interested in understanding how human activities affect carnivores.
-For example, how do activities such as landscape development, climate change, and hunting/poaching affect carnivore populations?
+My research interests focus on the behavior and ecology of wildlife with an emphasis on their management and conservation.
+Much of my experience has focused on large mammals, including carnivores and ungulates, and explored questions related to abundance and distribution, landscape connectivity, habitat selection, prey use, and demography.
+I am also interested in understanding how human activities affect wildlife.
+For example, how do activities such as landscape development, climate change, and hunting/poaching affect wildlife populations?
 I use a combination of field studies, experimentation, and modeling to address these questions in a variety of areas including here in Vermont, but also Africa and Asia.

 Wildlife Biology & Conservation